DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/go.md

 # DevCycle Go Server SDK.

-Welcome to the the DevCycle Go SDK.
+Welcome to the DevCycle Go SDK.
 We have two modes for the SDK.
 Cloud bucketing (using the [Bucketing API](https://bucketing-api.devcycle.com)) and Local Bucketing (using the local bucketing engine natively within the SDK).
 The SDK is open source and can be viewed on GitHub.